 As diabetes progresses, certain complication may arise due to starvation and glucose toxicity:

-Feline diabetes is diagnosed in similar ways as in humans.
-Excessive thirst and urination, appetite and body weight oscillations, persistently high glucose levels in the blood and the glucose in the urine are all parameters to be on the lookout for when
+Diabetes mellitus is diagnosed in similar ways as in humans.
+Excessive thirst and urination, appetite and body weight oscillations, persistently high glucose levels in the blood and the glucose in the urine are all parameters to be on the lookout for when diagnosing diabetes.

 Ketone bodies: in cases of progressed diabetes, ketone bodies may be detected in urine with the same urine strips as in humans.